 As a first step we would advise you to turn to:

-Using the standard letter (as attached) you can request information using the Individual Deceased Personnel File.
+Using the standard letter you can request information using the Individual Deceased Personnel File.
 Your request will normally be replied with a standard letter that also serves as a confirmation of receipt.
 The authorities will verify if the desired file is subject to the Freedom of Information Act.
 In that case your patience can be rewarded with an elaborate information package.
 But if the file is subject to the Act of Privacy then unfortunately you will not receive anything.

 Organizations of veterans in the US